 Keep reading and see how we work with chronic disease prevention.

-Globally, around 40 million children under the age of five are overweight.
-This puts them at risk of developing early onset of type 2 diabetes, and is a strong predictor of adult obesity.
+Globally, around 40 million children under the age of five are overweight, putting them at risk of early onset type 2 diabetes and adult obesity.

-These children may also face challenges in thriving and reaching their full potential.
-Being overweight can contribute to stigmatisation, poor socialisation and emotional difficulties, and, in some cases reduced educational attainment.
+These children may also face challenges in reaching their full potential.
+Being overweight can contribute to stigmatisation, poor socialisation and emotional difficulties, and, in some cases, reduced educational attainment.

 Roth GA, Mensah GA, Johnson CO, et al. Global Burden of Cardiovascular Diseases and Risk Factors, 1990–2019: Update From the GBD 2019 Study.
 J Am Coll Cardiol.
 Dec 22 2020;76(25):2982–3021. doi:10.1016/j.jacc.2020.11.010